Flu shots, prevention and care

 - Shots will be given to persons 6 months of age and older.

 Anyone can become sick with the flu and experience serious complications.
-Old people, young children, pregnant women and people with medical conditions like asthma, diabetes, heart disease, or kidney disease are at especially high risk from the flu.
+Seniors, babies, pregnant women and people with medical conditions like asthma, diabetes, heart disease, or kidney disease are at especially high risk from the flu.
 However, kids, teens and adults who are active and healthy also can get the flu and become very ill from it.